HarperDB/harperdb-custom-functions-template/README.md

     const errorMessage =
       error?.response?.data ||
       error.message ||
-      "Sorry, there was an error authenticating your request";
+      'Sorry, there was an error authenticating your request';
     logger.error(errorMessage);
     throw new Error(errorMessage);
   }